 An indirect rollover from an IRA or an employer's retirement plan to the MERS Traditional IRA occurs when a distribution is paid to you from an outside IRA or an employer's retirement plan, as long as you pay those assets to the MERS IRA within 60 days of receiving them.
 If a distribution is rolled over (that is, deposited in your IRA within 60 calendar days), the amount rolled over is not taxable.
 The IRS strictly enforces the 60-day time limit.
 You may rollover a portion of a distribution, in which case the remainder will be subject to tax.
 The IRS requires 20% of any distribution from your employer's plan to be withheld for federal income tax unless your distribution is transferred (as a direct rollover) to an eligible retirement plan such as another qualified plan or IRA.
-So, if the assets are paid to you, you will only receive 80% of your distribution, and if you wish to make an indirect rollover of 100% of your distribution, you will have to add the additional 20% from your assets to the indirect rollover to make up for the withheld amount.
-The 20% withholding rule does not apply to assets transferred from an outside IRA.
+So if the assets are paid to you, you will only receive 80% of your distribution, and if you wish to make an indirect rollover of 100% of your distribution, you will have to add the additional 20% from your assets to the indirect rollover to make up for the withheld amount.